mogulbaig/java/aaa.md

 ### Array

 An array is a reference type that can store collections of specific type.

 ### String

 String are thread-safe.
-String are mutable to improve cachine, security, synchronization and performance.
+String are immutable to improve cachine, security, synchronization and performance.
 It is the most widely used data structure and caching the literals and reusing them saves a lot of heap.

 Interning is the process of storing only one copy of distinct string value.
 Two different variables are pointing to the same string object saving memory.

 **==, comparison**

 This way of string comparison only checks for referential equality of two string.

 ```java
 String string1 = "using comparison operator";